Skip to main content

 \({ }^{20}\) The effect of pendulum’s frequency dependence on its oscillation amplitude was observed as early as 1673 by Christiaan Huygens - who by the way had invented the pendulum clock, increasing the timekeeping accuracy by about three orders of magnitude (and also discovered the largest of Saturn’s moons, Titan).

-This page titled 5.2: Weakly Nonlinear Oscillations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Weakly Nonlinear Oscillations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform.